Generative discovery research

 Research Scope and Structure

-A diverse user group spanning multiple journal types, disciplines, and geographies
+A diverse group of multiple journal types, disciplines, and global regions

 Methods